accelist/nextjs-starter/README.md

 const { data, error, problem } = await fetchPOST<CreateProductResponse>('http://my-app.test/api/v1/products', {
     name: 'Software X'
 });

+// tryFetchJson is a lower-level fetch wrapper used by above functions const { data, error, problem } = await tryFetchJson<CityListItem[]>('http://my-app.test/api/v1/cities', {
+    method: 'GET',
+    headers: {
+        ...DefaultApiRequestHeader,
+    },
+});
 ```

+> :warning: `useFetchWithAccessToken` is a hook and it can ONLY be called from the top-level code block of a React functional component. https://reactjs.org/docs/hooks-rules.html#only-call-hooks-at-the-top-level

+The wrapper serializes HTTP request body (second parameter of POST / PUT / PATCH methods) as JSON and expects strictly JSON response from the Web API.

-When `response.ok`, `data` will have the data type passed to the generic of the Fetch API.
+When `response.ok` (status in the range 200–299), `data` will have the data type passed to the generic of the Fetch API.

 When not `response.ok`,